sustglobal/dev-center/jekyll/FAQs.md

 #### Wildfire

-**Q:** What are the different data modalities of wildfire?

-**A:** The different data modalities include:historic wildfire exposure; forward looking burned area fraction projection ; and forward looking wildfire susceptibility projection.
-Historic exposure is determined by derivatives from satellite imagery (observations) while forward looking projections are derived from global climate models (GCMs).

 **Q:** Why do I see active fires within the dataset, but no projected scenario based fire hazards?

 **A:** There are occasionally sites where we see observed active fires and no projected scenario based fire hazard.
 This could be due to: Human generated fires that are not controlled fires and not wildfires; Limitations of the wildfire projection models; Changing risk exposure.